RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

 ## Simple connectivity test

-Once the database is created, you can find the endpoint and port for the database in the web UI on the configuration page of each database.
+Once the database is created, you can find the endpoint and port for the database in the admin console on the configuration page of each database.
 It is listed under the "Endpoint" property

 There are a few simple ways to check connectivity to your database: